 Whether the WSC is virtual or in person, it has always attracted world-class speakers and leading physicians.
-In 2021, we were delighted to be joined by Professor Marion Walker who delivered the Bhowmick Lecture on her vision and her work to date with the Global Academy for Stroke Rehabilitation Centres of Excellence and soon we are following this up with a workshop in Wales led by Marion.
+In 2023, we were delighted to be joined by Professor Dame Caroline Watkins from the University of Central Lancashire.

-As always, this year’s event will give delegates the opportunity to:
+As always, each year will give delegates the opportunity to:

 Our conference aims to:

 - Provide robust evidence-based learning

 - Further attendees’ overall knowledge and understanding of current local and international research and practice in care and management of stroke patients.